AcalaNetwork/hardhat-tutorials/hello-world/README.md

 - `mnemonic` used in the `accounts` section represents derivation mnemonic used to derive the default development accounts of the local development network.
 - `cahinId` of `595` is the default chain ID of the local development network.
-- `gasPrice` of `429496729610000` is the default gas price of the local development network.

 This concludes the configuration of Hardhat.
 Now we can move on to the smart contract development.